 - Market effects: Even if a waiver was granted, non-condensing natural gas furnaces would either no longer be available in the northern region, or would be prohibitively expensive to obtain.
 Shipping a natural gas furnace from the southern region would further increase costs and there would be an inevitable delay for consumer to get their heat back.
 Unable to quickly install an 80 percent gas furnace, the consumer would likely install a cheaper, less efficient electric furnace.

-The Settlement is a Victory FOR Efficiency
+The 2011 Settlement was a Victory FOR Efficiency

 - APGA is a long-standing supporter of energy efficiency: The direct use of natural gas is one of the most efficient uses of energy (90 percent compared to 27 percent for electricity).
 Natural gas appliances are much more efficient than electric appliances.
 Consumers who use direct natural gas spend less money on energy bills in the long term than consumers who use electric appliances.